“Sutcliffe performs with boundless positive energy, poignancy and humour” The Stage

 “The Skin I’m In” is a spoken word/storytelling piece based on true stories of people with psoriasis.
 Having interviewed 20 people and heard their stories, I developed a live storytelling piece that was then developed into a short film.
 Click here for more on this project.

 Seal Woman.
 Having adapted this traditional nordic story for live performance, we decided to record this version.
 With haunting vocals from Nina Miranda, and hypnotic guitar from Alex Kingsbury.
+There are many different versions of this story – this one was taken from the seminal “Woman Who Run With the Wolves” by Clarrissa Pinkola Estes.

 Some of the other stories I tell: